Cohasset Lawn Installation Services

 Contact Cohasset's Department of Public Works for Site Preparation Debris & Installation Material Management

-Proper lawn installation in Cohasset requires careful coordination with municipal waste and material management programs.
-Existing vegetation must be disposed of through the town’s April–November yard waste collection, using biodegradable paper bags only as mandated by the Massachusetts Department of Environmental Protection.
-Bulk soil and rock should be brought to the Transfer Station, which requires resident permits and may have associated fees.
-For large projects, coordinate topsoil and amendment deliveries with municipal traffic regulations, and obtain equipment staging permits to protect infrastructure.
-Sod must be stored for no more than 24-48 hours in shade with irrigation, while seed should be kept in cool, dry conditions.
-Soil amendments should be stockpiled with erosion controls, and organic matter can be sourced through municipal composting programs.
-Notify neighbors in advance of large installations and always contact Dig Safe at least 48 hours (preferably 72 hours) before excavation.
-For further guidance, contact: Cohasset Department of Public Works
+Proper material management is essential for successful lawn installation in Cohasset.
+Existing vegetation must be disposed of through the town’s April–November yard waste collection program, using biodegradable paper bags only as required by the Massachusetts Department of Environmental Protection.
+Bulk soil and rock should be taken to the Transfer Station, which requires resident permits and may have associated fees.
+Coordinate topsoil and amendment deliveries with municipal traffic regulations, and obtain equipment staging permits for large projects.
+Sod should be stored for no more than 24-48 hours in shade with irrigation, while seed must be kept cool and dry.
+Compost and organic matter can be sourced through municipal programs.
+Notify neighbors in advance and always contact Dig Safe 811 at least 48 hours (preferably 72 hours) before excavation.
+For guidance and permits:

 91 Cedar Street, Cohasset, MA 02025

-Website: Cohasset Department of Public Works
+Official Website: Cohasset Department of Public Works

 Comprehensive Site Assessment & Soil Testing Requirements for Cohasset's Glacial Till & Rocky New England Soils